xanzhu/Xanzhu.com/content/en/blog/Better-Browsers-for-a-better-web.md

 The default option for Windows is Microsoft Edge, which is their own take using the Chromium engine that works well with the Windows ecosystem and could be a good default option with a lot of built-in features that work natively with the operating system.

 While this won't be the best in terms of user experience, with the amount of pop-ups and context menus displayed when opening for the first time, it does the job and is relatively fast.
 This browser works on all platforms, but I wouldn't recommend it unless there's a specific tool or feature you need.
-Perhaps one good feature of this browser is the ability to access the old :PageLink{title="(now defunct) Internet Explorer" rel="noopener" url="https://www.bairesdev.com/blog/internet-explorer-history/"}
+Perhaps one good feature of this browser is the ability to access the old Internet Explorer

 Microsoft Edge is a solid browser that has been updated to the Chromium engine, which means it's compatible with most websites and has a fast performance.
 It also includes a range of features such as built-in ad-blocker, tracking prevention and password manager, which enhance privacy and security.
 Another feature that might be useful for some users is the ability to access old Internet Explorer sites.